cagarweyne/es2015/Iterators & Generators.md

 We simply refactored the previous Generator function declaration and turned it into a function expression.
 Because the function is anonymous, the asterisk needs to go the `functio` keyword and openning parenthesis.
 It's also worth noting that you cannot create Generator function using the fat arrow syntax.

 ##Generator Object Methods
+As I mentioned previously, Generator functions behave just like normal functions with some differences.
+So, just like you can add add a function to an object as method, you can also add a Generator function as a method on an object:

 ##Iterables and for-of